 Newcomers are flocking to Colorado, with tens of thousands moving to Denver each and every year, coming from all over the country.
 One of the biggest draws of living here is the access to the outdoors – hiking, skiing, biking, camping, backpacking, climbing, mountain sports, water sports, trail sports, and even riding sports.
 The equestrian community is thriving and the industry is booming, propelled by population growth and the momentum of competition.
 The front range is dotted with stables, equestrian centers, and riding schools, with giant indoor arenas for the snowy winters and a packed summer show schedule.

-Riders are often seen in state parks, wilderness areas, and out on the trails, but while recreational riding has grown, seeing real-life cowboys and cowgirls at work still throws people for a loop.
-It’s a remnant of the cowboy culture that’s deeply rooted in Colorado history, but for many it’s just that – a piece of history.
+Riders are often seen in state parks, wilderness areas, and out on the trails.
+But while recreational horseback riding has grown in Colorado, seeing real-life cowboys and cowgirls at work still throws people for a loop.
+It’s a remnant of the cowboy culture that’s deeply rooted in Colorado history.
+But for many it’s just that – a piece of history.
 For those of us who are packing in the backcountry, it’s a way of life.